hyperfield/pyappexec/README.md

 1. Build PyAppExec.
 2. Ensure `ffmpeg` is installed or let the Linux configuration install it for you.
 3. Run `./build/pyappexec` from the repository root.
 The launcher will set up a virtual environment under `test/.pyappexec-venv`, install Python dependencies from `test/requirements.txt`, and start the PyQt application defined in `test/main.py`.

-You can swap out the `test2/` directory with your own Python app by updating `pyappexec.ini`.

 ## Read the Docs site